-Open up your PC case, mine has a glass cover which is easily removed.
+Open up your PC case, mine has a glass cover that is easily removed.

-Remove the fan power connectors from the motherboard, then just take the 8 screws out from the top pf the case, being careful to support the radiator when he last screw is removed.
+Remove the fan power connectors from the motherboard, then just take the 8 screws out from the top of the case, being careful to support the radiator when the last screw is removed.

 Now you’ve got clear access to the motherboard, you might notice that the ram modules are spaced apart.
 They’re each occupying the same colored slot though.
 On an ASUS TUF motherboard, there are two grey slots and two black slots.

 Holding your ram by the heatsink (don’t touch the contacts), line up your ram above the slot.
 It’s impossible to insert the sticks the wrong way round, but take care to look at how the “key” in the middle of the slot would line up with the gap in the middle of the DIMM connector.